nicktheo59/nicktheo59.github.io/index.md

 ![](./gif/caption_search.gif)
 *My design of a Search Engine for YouTube captions*

-If, having skimmed through my Portfolio Projects below, you have any feedback (or even potential job offers), the best (and fastest) place to probably reach me is Twitter.
+If, having skimmed through my Portfolio Projects below, you have any feedback (or even job offers), a good place to reach me is Twitter.
 DMs are open :)
 <a href="https://twitter.com/nicktheodorou?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @nicktheodorou</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <!-- Downloadable CV with email capture / sent to your email ex mailinator, and/or simply linkedIn - with has pixel tracking anyway